A Guide to the Citizen Complaint Process

 Civilian Oversight Committees

-Citizen Police Advisory Committee (CPAC): Appointed by the mayor, this committee reports its findings to the city council’s Human Services Committee.
+Citizen Police Review Commission: Appointed by the mayor, this committee reports its findings to the City Council’s Human Services Committee.
 Members of the public may appear before the committee to comment on complaints.

 Human Services Committee: This committee reviews complaints and asks questions of police management.
 Members of the public may appear before the committee to comment on complaints.